 Christian Military Fellowship (CMF) is an association of believers who are committed to encouraging Men and Women in the United States Armed Forces, and their families, to love and serve the Lord Jesus Christ.
-CMF involves all elements of that society including all ranks, family members, and civilian employees.
+CMF involves all elements of that society including all ranks, family members, veterans, retirees, and civilian employees.

 Within the military society, our members, staff and constituents work to introduce people to Jesus Christ and help Christians to grow in faith.